KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 * <https://en.wikibooks.org/wiki/Serial_Programming/RS-232_Connections>

 ## USB
 [USB](https://en.wikipedia.org/wiki/USB) is perhaps a serial communication you are more familiar with.
 We will not go into too much detail here.
-However, it might be interesting to note how USB pins and wiring work to contrast it the other types described on this page.
+However, it might be interesting to note how the USB pins and wiring work in contrast to the other interfaces described on this page.
 Unlike RS-232 or UART, USB more clearly standardizes everything from hardware, to the connectors, to the protocol.

 USB use [differential signalling](https://en.wikipedia.org/wiki/Differential_signaling) on a [twisted pair](https://en.wikipedia.org/wiki/Twisted_pair) of wires.
 The pins of USB Type-A and Type-B look like this: